 - Automated user management in the app:

 - If you want to keep user data up to date using an import, then you must create the users in the system in advance.

 Enter the following information for the users:

-- Identification — this must be the same ID as used in the SSO source system
+- Identifier — this must be the same as the external ID used in the SSO source system

 - First name